-Instead of enrolling in COBRA continuation coverage, there may be other coverage options for you and your family through the Health Insurance Marketplace, Medicaid, or other group health plan coverage options (such as a spouse's plan) through what is called a "special enrollment period".
-Some of these options may cost less than COBRA continuation coverages.
-You can learn more about many of these options at www.healthcare.gov.
+Instead of electing COBRA continuation coverage, there may be other coverage options for you and your family through the Health Insurance Marketplace, Medicare, or Medicaid.
+You may also be eligible for a 30-day "special enrollment period" in another group health plan for which you are otherwise eligible (such as a plan sponsored by your spouse's employer).
+You may also have the same special enrollment right at the end of your COBRA coverage if you take COBRA coverage for the maximum time available to you.
+Some of these options may cost less than COBRA continuation coverage.
+You can learn more about your options at healthcare.gov.